 This is like trying to play darts while blindfolded – throw enough darts at the board and you are bound to hit it some of the time and if you area really lucky you will hit the bulls eye once in a while.

 Secondly design your marketing material to appeal to you ideal customer.
-Too many people make the mistake of creating generic material in the hope that they will appeal to everyone.
+Too many people make the mistake of creating generic leaflets in the hope that they will appeal to everyone.
 The truth is that doing this makes it is less likely to appeal to your ideal customer.
 If you want people in your target audience to respond to your direct marketing materials, write it specifically for them.
-Those who are not in your target audience are not going to be interested anyway so there is no point in compromising your materials for them.
+Those who are not in your target audience are not going to be interested anyway so there is no point in compromising your leaflet design for them.

 VAT Registration No: 971 0992 00